14 Feb How To Get A Free Anniversary Greeting From The White House

 Did you know that married couples celebrating their 50th, 60th and 70th milestone anniversaries can receive a free anniversary greeting from the White House?
 The White House greeting, signed by the current President and the First Lady, makes a unique anniversary keepsake gift that will be cherished for generations.
 The best part is that it’s completely free, although it does take a bit of planning and patience.

-Here’s how you can get a free Presidential greeting for a milestone anniversary.
+Here’s how you can get a free Presidential greeting for any milestone anniversary.

 How To Send A Presidential Greetings Request